opencasestudies/ocs-bp-vaping-case-study/README.md

 for 2015, 2016, 2017, 2018, and 2019.
 Each year has it’s own code book
 and excel file.
 Questions were slightly different for each year.

+#### Learning Objectives

+The skills, methods, and concepts that students will be familiar with by the end of this case study are:

+Data science skills:

+1. Import data from Excel files
+2. Merge data from multiple similar but not identical data structures
+3. Create effective longitudinal data visualizations
+4. Write functions in R
+5. Apply functions across data subsets using `purrr` and `dplyr` functionality.

+Statistical concepts and methods:

+1. Understanding of different types of longitudinal data
+2. Usage of code books
+3. Conceptual understanding of survey weighting
+4. Implementing logistic regression with survey weighting

 #### Data import

 In this case study we cover data import using the tidyverse `readxl`